 - Cumulative grade point average for all coursework taken after high school (suggested minimum 3.00)

-- Performance in Pre-Pharmacy core science courses (biology, chemistry, immunology, math, physics, and statistics) will be critically reviewed.
-A grade of C- or higher must be earned in all Pre-Pharmacy core science courses with a maximum allowance of four grades of C and/or two repeats in these courses.
+- Performance in Pre-Pharmacy core math/science courses (biology, chemistry, immunology, calculus, physics, and statistics) will be critically reviewed.
+A grade of C- or higher must be earned in all Pre-Pharmacy core math/science courses with a maximum allowance of four grades of C and/or two repeats in these courses.